 Other activities in Bwindi Forest (Apart from gorilla trekking)

 Batwa Cultural Experience: The Batwa pygmies are an indigenous group of people who had lived within Bwindi forest for over 2,000 years.
-The Batwa lived as fruit gatherers and hunters but their Cost of gorilla tracking in Bwindicomfortable life in the forest was cut short when Bwindi was established as a national park.
+The Batwa lived as fruit gatherers and hunters but their comfortable life in the forest was cut short when Bwindi was established as a national park.
 Suddenly they had to embrace a new way of living away from the security in the forest.
 They also had to deal with tribes they had avoided for thousands of years.
 Unable to compete in a modern world, the Batwa pygmies have been marginalized by other tribal groups.
 To make matters worse, the Batwa failed to adapt to a new way of life outside the safety of Bwindi forest.
 Visiting the Batwa pygmies is an opportunity to learn about the negative impact of wildlife conservation if not managed well.
 While with the Batwa, you will hear their stories of life in the forest and nostalgia for the life they lost.
 They will entertain through music, dance and story-telling.

 Nature walks: This is one of the most interesting and exciting tourism activities in the park.
 Bwindi impenetrable national park has eye-catching natural features like waterfalls, streams, rivers, valleys and scenic hills.
 These amazing features can be discovered while on a nature walk.
 The nature walk also takes you to see forest mammals, reptiles, bats, butterflies and different types of monkeys.